Table of Contents

 Health Benefits of Lotus

 Various Lotus parts offers several health benefits.
-Lotus is cooling, promoting complexion, sweet and cure diseases of kapha and pitta, such as burning sensation and inflammatory skin conditions.
+Lotus is a cooling, promoting complexion, sweet, and cure diseases of kapha, and pitta, such as burning sensation, and inflammatory skin conditions.

 The stamens are used in flavoring the tea.